-- net profit from fiscal year 2017/18 of €475 million (Group share); - actuarial hypothesis variation on pensions (recorded in equity) of €59 million net of tax; - dividends paid to shareholders for €(55) million; - share-based payments for €55 million; - currency translation adjustment of €(234) million.
+- actuarial hypothesis variation on pensions (recorded in equity) of €59 million net of tax; - dividends paid to shareholders for €(55) million; - share-based payments for €55 million; - currency translation adjustment of $\in$ (234) million.

 NON-GAAP FINANCIAL INDICATORS DEFINITIONS

 This section presents financial indicators used by the Group that are not defined by accounting standard setters.